NOTAM-bobk/genjustsu-live-feed/README.md

+##shout out to Ovi Ren from genjutsu for making this possible and updating the code for the feed API

 1. The Target (A Secret "Bot" Page)
 Normally, if you try to fetch a modern website (like a React app), you just get an empty HTML shell because the page hasn't loaded its JavaScript yet.
 To get around this, the code specifically targets a special URL: https://genjutsu-social.vercel.app/api/bot-render.
 This is a page built for search engine bots that already has all the posts fully written out in plain HTML.